What You Need to Know About Legally Growing Your Own Marijuana Plants in Virginia

 How Many Cannabis Plants Can You Grow in Virginia?

-When the cultivation law goes into effect on July 1, you will be able to grow up to four plants for personal use.
+You can grow up to four plants for personal use.
 This is the limit of the number of plants per household, so you can’t grow more than four plants even if there is more than one adult in your household.

 The big question is, “What constitutes a household?”
 By most definitions, it includes people who live in the same home and share finances.
 If this is the case, then some homes may be able to grow more than four plants depending on their living arrangements.